 For example, the whole science behind vaccines is really showing strong correlation.
 We know that the smallpox vaccine eradicated smallpox, not because we had direct evidence of causality between the vaccine and the eradication of smallpox, it’s because we had overwhelming correlation along with other types of direct evidence that established causality.
 And it is this other evidence that is actually more powerful in establishing correlation and causation, or, alternatively, that the evidence of correlation has no relationship to causality.

-There are seven additional tests of the data that could be used to move a finding of correlation between two sets of data from an unknown causal relationship to a presumed one.
+So how do we know if correlation does not imply causation – alternatively, when do we know it does imply it?
+There are seven additional tests of the correlation data that could be used to move a finding of correlation between two sets of data from an unknown causal relationship to a presumed one.

 - The data must be strong.
 If one observes correlation, to establish causation the increase in risk has to be substantial.
 In the early research in the links between smoking and lung cancer, it was found that the risk of cancer was 5-10X higher in smokers.
 If we’re looking at vaccinations, to begin to show causation, you’d need to show a substantial increase in risk compared to a control population.
 The larger the increase in risk, the better your data supporting causation.
 In addition, the data must show rates of risk that far surpass the background (general population) risk.